-- encourage your child's career in school; - ensure that your child is in school and on time every day, if well.
-If you refuse or fail to have a minor child who is under your control attend school regularly, you may be charged with a second degree misdemeanor; - support the schools by requiring your child to follow all school rules and regulations and to accept responsibility for their behavior; - send your child to school clean, appropriately dressed and in good health; - have an interest in your child's school work and make it possible him/her to complete assigned homework;
+- encourage your child to be successful in school; - ensure that your child is in school and on time every day, unless ill.
+If you refuse or fail to have a minor child who is under your control attend school regularly, you may be charged with a second degree misdemeanor or be referred with your child to truancy court; - support the school in requiring your child to follow all school rules and regulations and to accept responsibility for their behavior; - send your child to school clean, appropriately dressed and in good health;

-- read all communications from the school, sign, and return documents promptly when requested; - cooperate with the school by attending conferences and sharing information with school personnel; - teach your child the rules for riding a school bus (see page 13, School Transportation); - be responsible for your child's safety and supervision to and from school, to and from the bus stops, and while they are waiting for the bus at the bus stop: and - provide transportation when your child's bus riding privileges have been suspended.
+- have an interest in your child's school work and make it possible for him/her to complete assigned homework; - read all communications from the school, sign, and return documents promptly when requested; - cooperate with the school by attending conferences and sharing information with school personnel: - report to the front office any information or concerns you may have that might affect the health, safety, or welfare of your child, other students, or staff members; - teach your child the rules for riding a school bus (see page 14, School Transportation); - be responsible for your child's safety and supervision to and from school, to and from the bus stop, and while they are waiting at the bus stop; and - provide transportation when your child's bus riding privileges have been suspended.